Judgment writing.

 Some judgment writing essentials.

-Produced by the Honourable Kim Hargrave, this guide is designed to help judges prepare written judgments in which arguments are routinely structured so that the reasons for decision disclose the path of reasoning leading to the result on each issue in the case.
+Produced by the Honourable Kim Hargrave, this guide is designed to help judges prepare written judgments which are routinely structured so that the reasons for decision disclose the path of reasoning leading to the result on each issue in the case.

 View Now